AliOKeeffe/The-Animal-Association-Game/README.md

 - ### Returning user
   - As a returning user I want to be able to play the same game without getting the same selection of animals.
   - As a returning user I want to be able to play a different game (different habitat).
-  - As a returning time user I want to be able to see my score.
+  - As a returning time user I want to be able to save my score to to the leaderboard.

 - ### Frequent user
   - As a frequent user I want to be able to increase the level of difficulty of the game.